vasilisp/inez/README.md

 ### C and C++ Libraries and Tools

 Building Inez requires GCC (C++ frontend included).
 We also depend on Boost.
-Fetch a [fresh tarball][boost], untar it, and note the path.
+Fetch and untar a [fresh tarball][boost].

 ### OCaml Libraries and Tools

 Inez requires OCaml 4.00 or newer.
-Older OCaml will not work, because we use GADTs.
+Older OCaml will not work; the reason is GADTs.

 Additionally, you will need recent versions of the following packages: